poorjude/custom-erc20-token/README.md

 ### The deployed contract

-I deployed the main contract on Rinkeby testnet and verified its bytecode on Etherscan.
+The main contract was deployed on Rinkeby testnet and its bytecode was verified on Etherscan.

 Etherscan: https://rinkeby.etherscan.io/address/0xe34bedd60b4fedff4f7df8578929e28f4f0e6e44#code